jblindsay/whitebox-tools/readme.txt

   The table must contain x and y coordinate fields.
 - The FeaturePreservingDenoise was renamed to FeaturePreservingSmoothing.
 The DrainagePreservingSmoothing tool was removed.
 Use FeaturePreservingSmoothing instead.
+- Added the ability to output the average number of point returns per pulse in the LidarPointStats tool.
+- LidarTinGridding, LidarIdwIntarpolation, and LidarNearestNeighbourGridding now can interpolate the return number, number of returns, and RGB colour data associated with points in a LAS file.

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.